puspa314/Deep_Learing_HW3/README.md

 This project uses BERT for extractive question answering on the SQuAD dataset, identifying answer spans within a context based on a given question.

 Requirements:
-Python 3
+Python 3,
-Jupyter Notebook
+Jupyter Notebook,
-PyTorch
+PyTorch,
 Hugging Face Transformers library

 Setup: